Momentum Magazine

 Are you surprised by such a positive and widespread reaction to your project?

 I’ve always felt like something was missing in student transportation.
-And, people are craving more community-centered options for how their children get to school, With the pandemic, children being isolated, and communities being isolated, just the joy of the bike buses sparked something in people.
+People are craving more community-centered options for how their children get to school.
+With the pandemic, children being isolated, and communities being isolated, just the joy of the bike buses sparked something in people.
 We’re creating that sense of community, and seeing the children thrive.
 I think people love a community coming together for the children.
-I think it resonates with a lot of people.
+It resonates with a lot of people.

 How long has Sam Balto been interested in cycling advocacy?

 I’ve always been interested in active transportation back to when I was in Boston 10 years ago, and just creating opportunities for children to get physical activity and build it into their schedule.
-I’ve been doing that for the past five, six years, focusing more on like walking school buses.
+I’ve been doing that for the past five or six years, focusing more on walking school buses.

 So what inspired by bike bus version?

-Last year, in Barcelona, there was a video that was very popular about starting a bike bus there.
-And there’s a woman, Megan Ramey, who lives in Hood River, who does a bike bus every day in her community, and I took inspiration from that and organized a bike bus for Earth Day to do it, but also to try to motivate other people and sort of bringing more awareness to the bike.
+In Barcelona, there was a video that was very popular about starting a bike bus there as well as Megan Ramey, who lives in Hood River (Oregon).
+She does a bike bus every day in her community.
+I took inspiration from them and organized a bike bus for Earth Day to try to motivate other people and bring more awareness to the bike.

 Take us through how it went.

-It was April 22 of the last academic calendar year, we did a bike bus and had 75 students and parents participate.
+Originally, we did a bike bus and had 75 students and parents participate.
 We decided to keep it going for the rest of the school year.
-We did it every Wednesday, and the last one, we had 120 students.
+We did it every Wednesday, and for the last one of that year, we had 120 students.
 In that short amount of time, we’d almost doubled the number of students participating.
-And I think it goes to show that the important thing is consistency.
+I think it goes to show that the important thing is consistency.
 Doing it regularly allows students and families to plan accordingly.
 But also, you can get the equipment and the gear, because it’s justified.
 After all, you’re doing it regularly.
 One of the best compliments I got was from a parent who told me that her daughter and all her daughter’s friends were asking for bikes for their birthdays.

 Was it difficult to plan?

-Planning a bike bus is pretty simple, you know, it’s just a matter of finding another family and another group of people to live with creating a route map, setting a designated meeting time, and then sharing it with the community.
+Planning a bike bus is pretty simple It’s just a matter of finding another family and another group of people to live with creating a route map, setting a designated meeting time, and then sharing it with the community.

 Have you noticed that since the bike bus started more people are biking around the neighborhood?